 Price & Similar Monitors

-If you’re looking for something similar with MBR, check out the ASUS VG259QM, though as previously mentioned, we recommend waiting for the ViewSonic XG2431 for even better backlight strobing implementation.
+If you’re looking for something similar with MBR, we recommend the ViewSonic XG2431 with Blur Busters approved backlight strobing implementation.

 To learn more about monitors and ensure you’re getting the model most suited for your personal preference, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide.